titem/projet-final/README.md

-# New Web's Technologies course with Hapiness
+# iCrèche application's backend

 This project is to learn new `Node.js` framework calls [Hapiness](https://github.com/hapinessjs/hapiness)

+## Database

+You can populate a MongoDB database with some nursery informations with the following command:
+`mongo mongo-script.js`

 ## Development server

 Run `yarn | npm run dev:watch` for a dev server.
-API will be on `http://localhost:4443/`.
+API will be on `http://0.0.0.0:4443/`.
 The API will automatically reload if you change any of the source files.

 ## Build